wmbusmeters/wmbusmeters/README.md

 Create the file: `/etc/udev/rules.d/99-usb-serial.rules` with the content
 ```
 SUBSYSTEM=="tty", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", SYMLINK+="im871a",MODE="0660", GROUP="yourowngroup"
+SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", SYMLINK+="amb8465",MODE="0660", GROUP="yourowngroup"
 ```

-This will create a symlink named `/dev/im871a` to the particular USB port that the dongle got assigned.
+When you insert the wmbus USB dongle, a properly named symlink will be
+created: either `/dev/im871a` or `/dev/amb8465`.
+These symlinks are necessary if you want to pass "auto" to wmbusmeters instead of the exact serial port /dev/ttyUSBx.

 # Limitations

-Currently only supports the USB stick receiver im871A and the water meter Multical21.
+Two usb wmbus receivers are supported: IMST im871A and Amber Wireless AMB8465.

+One supported meter: Multical21.

 The source code is modular and it should be relatively straightforward to add more receivers and meters.

 # Good documents on the wireless mbus protocol: